ddbj/www/_dra/submission-e.md

 Select samples (more than one sample is common in the DRA submission) registered in the account or newly submit samples from [New submission].
 To select a range of samples, first check a checkbox and click next box with pressing the "Shift".
 Filter samples by entering text in the upper box, and click [Select filtered BioSamples] to select all filtered samples.
-To reference samples registered in the other account, please [contact the DRA team](/contact-ddbj-e.html).
+To reference BioSamples registered in another account, please [apply cross-reference](https://docs.google.com/forms/d/e/1FAIpQLSevpYmu-Xt5PiFGecuVQ9gdi2QrUmCUErtj4oLDOXnpWiNjhg/viewform).

 {% include image.html url="books/hdra-bs01.jpg" caption="Select registered samples or submit new samples" class="w500" %}